chhzh123/bril-dev/Lesson13/README.md

 Since I used `^` as the power operator in the language, but for Python `^` represents XOR, we need to add paratheses to ensure the precedence relationship is correct.
 (I spent lots of time debugging here :(

 Finally the synthesizer works as expected.
-I show two non-trivial examples below, both of them show the correctness of my synthesizer.
-However, when the exponent term goes larger than 4, it takes more than one hour to get the solution.
+I show two non-trivial examples below, both of which prove the correctness of my synthesizer.
+However, when the exponent term is greater than 3, it has already taken more than 20 minutes to get the solution on my M1 MacBook.

 ```cpp
 // example 1